Jenna-Zhao/American_income_distribution/README.md

 -   For U.S. level, we compared the percentile of total compensation for all workers with prime-age workers from 2005 to 2019.

--   For state level, we focused on the 50th percentile of total compensation in 2019 for all workers.
+-   For state level, we focused on the median total compensation in 2019 for all workers.

 ## Data